 Determining the events surrounding the trauma and whether it was related to a neurologic or cardiac event is crucial to help guide management.

-Cervical spine, chest and pelvic x-rays may be performed as part of the early assessment of a major trauma patient, where available and the patient condition allows.
+Chest and pelvic x-rays may be performed as part of the early assessment of a major trauma patient, where available and the patient condition allows.
 Use of plain films should be liberal as long bones easily fracture and older patients do not always have the same sensation of pain relative to the injury.

 In multi-system trauma, consideration should be given to whole body CT scanning, especially where there is a distracting injury.
 If likely transfer to a MTS, decisions regarding timing of CT scanning should be discussed with ARV so as to avoid it being repeated.
 Careful consideration of the risks versus benefits may need to occur prior to contrast-enhanced radiological investigations.